Fertility decisions and alternative types of childcare Updated

 Formal childcare

 Several studies have considered the relationship between formal childcare and fertility.
-Despite the intuitive hypothesis of a positive relationship between the two, the empirical evidence remains quite mixed (see Figure 1).
-This is due to a lack of adequate data and the use of unsatisfactory methods.
-Most empirical research is based on survey questions about women’s perception of constraints to childrearing related to lack of formal childcare as well as on information about the local availability and costs of formal childcare.
-Unfortunately, more methodologically robust information about the availability of formal childcare and prices over time is less frequent.
-There is also substantial variation between the US and European studies.
+With respect to other types of childcare, there is a substantial variation between different geographical contexts.
 In the US, formal childcare is typically private, with most research and debate addressing prices and quality.
 In Europe, by contrast, formal childcare is mainly public and the debate addresses its availability (rationing of the service versus universal provision).
-Moreover, within the EU, there is substantial variation in childcare use across countries (see Illustration).
-For instance, in the Czech Republic less than 2% of children aged 1–2 are looked after in formal childcare centers for at least 20 hours per week; the corresponding number in Finland is more than 90% according to data from the 2014 EU Statistics on Income and Living Conditions (EU-SILC).
+Moreover, within the EU, there is substantial variation in childcare use across countries.
+For instance, in Hungary around 5% of children aged 1−2 are looked after in formal childcare centers for at least 10 hours per week; the corresponding number in Denmark is more than 65% according to data from the 2022 EU Statistics on Income and Living Conditions (EU-SILC) (Figure 1).
 The non-universalism of formal childcare in many countries is related to the high costs of maintaining small class sizes (i.e. few children per teacher/caretaker).

 Given that childcare is typically private in the US, prices and availability are determined by parental demand and market supply and therefore influenced by internal factors (endogenous).
 In this sense, the US studies have drawbacks.
 Similarly, in the European context, where childcare is provided by the public system, the assumption that coverage is influenced by external factors (exogenous) is questionable.
 Unobserved local factors that affect fertility decisions are also likely to affect the local availability of childcare, leading to an overestimation of the true effect.